openenergymonitor/learn/view/electricity-monitoring/programmers/ftdi-programmer.md

 [programmer_emonpi_shield]: files/How_to_connect_the_ftdi_programmer_to_an_emonPi_Shield.jpg "LEDs on the FTDI Programmer"

+#### MBus Reader
+Plug the programmer onto the header pins with the component side and the LEDs facing the MBus reader board.

+![FTDI_MBus.webp][ftdi_mbus]

+[ftdi_mbus]: files/FTDI_MBus.webp "Using the FTDI Programmer with the MBus Reader"

 #### Powering the Emon Device

 While loading and testing a sketch, the programmer can provide power to the emonTx and emonTH,